goldfinchbio/emr-hail/readme.md

   - [Hail with VEP](#hail-with-vep)
   - [Hail Only](#hail-only)

 ## Deployment Guide
-Deploying Hail on EMR in AWS is complicated, but everything needed to create a reproducible cluster and manage it via Jupyter is contained in this repository.
+_Note:  This process will create S3 buckets, IAM resources, AMI build resources, a SageMaker notebook, and an EMR cluster.
+These resources may not be covered by the AWS Free Tier, and may generate significant cost.
+For up to date information, refer to the [AWS Pricing page](https://aws.amazon.com/pricing/)._

+_You will require elevated IAM privileges in AWS, ideally AdministratorAccess, to complete this process._

-To deploy this Hail on EMR, follow these steps:
+To deploy Hail on EMR, follow these steps:

 1. Log into your AWS account, and access the CloudFormation console

-2. Deploy the [hail-s3](#hail-s3) template to create S3 resources
+2. Deploy the [hail-s3.yml](#hail-s3) template to create S3 resources, ensuring you use unique names for the S3 buckets

-2. Deploy the [hail-jupyter](#hail-jupyter) template to create the SageMaker notebook instance
+3. Once the `hail-s3` stack deployment completes, deploy the [hail-jupyter.yml](#hail-jupyter) template to create the SageMaker notebook instance

+4. At this point you have created S3 buckets, and now have a SageMaker notebook instance you can log into.
+You may repeat Step 3 as needed for multiple users.
+For more details, see the [hail-jupyter](#hail-jupyter) section below

-3. Deploy the [hail-ami](#hail-ami) template (optional) to create the custom AMI build process using CodeBuild and Packer
+5. Once the `hail-jupyter` stack deployment completes, deploy the [hail-ami.yml](#hail-ami) template to create the custom AMI build process using CodeBuild and Packer (note that this step is optional if you intend to use the public AMIs listed below)

+6. If you do not intend to use the public AMIs, follow the [expanded documentation](packer/readme.md) to create your Hail AMIs

-4. Deploy the [hail-emr](#hail-emr) template to create the EMR cluster using a custom Hail AMI
+7. Once the AMI build is complete (or you have selected your public AMI), deploy the [hail-emr.yml](#hail-emr) template to create the EMR cluster using a custom Hail AMI.
+Note that you _must_ deploy the EMR cluster in the same subnet that you deployed the SageMaker notebook in step 4, otherwise you may run into routing issues

+8. After the `hail-emr` stack deployment completes, you may log into the Jupyter notebook and access the Hail cluster

-The order is important, as resources created by one stack may be used as parameter entries to later stacks.
+Note that follow these steps _in order_ is crucial, as resources created by one stack may be used as parameter entries to later stacks.
+For detailed information about individual templates (including troubleshooting), see the following section.

 ## CloudFormation Templates

-This section lists the templates used in the Deployment Guide, and walks through deployment.
+This section contains detailed descriptions of the CloudFormation templates discussed in the [Deployment Guide](#deployment-guide).

 ### hail-s3

-This template is deployed `once`.
+This template is deployed _once_.

 The template consumes 3 parameters, and creates 3 S3 buckets with [Server-Side Encryption](https://docs.aws.amazon.com/AmazonS3/latest/dev/serv-side-encryption.html) (SSE).